davidfunnell/trax/README.md

         "message": "Does not exist, Can't Delete"
     }

-### Below are the models within the Service microservice:
+### Below are the models within the Sales microservice:

 #### SalesPerson
     name             <- CharField(max_length=100)